 Maynard H. Jackson Jr. International Terminal, Atlanta, Georgia, United States of America

 A new international terminal was opened at the Hartsfield-Jackson Atlanta International Airport, in the US state of Georgia, on 16 May 2012.
 Named in the honour of former mayor Maynard H. Jackson Jr., the new terminal is located to the east of the existing airport.

-The terminal is part of a capital development programme initiated at the airport in 2000.
+The terminal was built as part of a capital development programme initiated at the airport in 2000.
 It aims to meet the projected operational demands of the 21st century and enhance the airport capacity.

 The terminal space close to International Concourse E, featuring an area of 1.2 million square feet, was earlier occupied by the midfield control tower and cargo facilities.
-The total estimated cost of building the new terminal is $1.4bn.
+The total cost of building the new terminal was $1.4bn.

-Atlanta airport is the busiest in the world in terms of passenger traffic and international flight movements.
-It handles about nine million international passengers and 68,000 flight take-offs and landings annually.
+The Atlanta airport is one of the busiest in the world in terms of passenger traffic and international flight movements.
+It handles approximately nine million international passengers, and 68,000 flight take-offs and landings a year.
 The Federal Aviation Administration estimates that passenger traffic levels will cross 13 million by 2015.
 The airport handled 96.1m passengers and 555,856t of cargo in 2014.

 Terminal construction as part of the capital development programme

 Construction of the terminal building was started in summer 2008.
 It was completed in April 2012.
 The project generated about 3,000 jobs.
-The new terminal complex will also create 1,000 new jobs in the management, operation and maintenance areas.
+The new terminal complex also created 1,000 new jobs in the management, operation and maintenance areas.

 Features of the new Maynard H. Jackson Jr. International Terminal

-Passengers will be able to access the Maynard H. Jackson Jr. International Terminal through Exit 239 of I-75.
+Passengers can access the Maynard H Jackson Jr. International Terminal through exit 239 of I-75.
 The new terminal and its concourse F are linked to concourse E.

 The new concourse has 12 gates, bringing the total number of international travel gates at the airport to 40.
 Concourse E has 28 international gates.
-The terminal is also connected to the remaining five international concourses - A, B, C, D and T.
+The terminal is also connected to the remaining five international concourses, namely A, B, C, D and T.

-The Maynard H. Jackson Jr. International Terminal will serve passengers from across the globe to connect to 150 cities within the US.
-In turn, it will connect US passengers to about 50 countries.
+The Maynard H Jackson Jr. International Terminal serves passengers from across the globe to connect to 150 cities within the US.
+In turn, it connects US passengers to roughly 50 countries.
 The terminal has separate levels for arrivals and departures.

 As many as 80 ticketing counters and 64 self-service check-in kiosks are available in the ticketing hall.
-The terminal will also have business services, retail outlets and restaurants, and will promote economical development.
+The terminal also has business services, retail outlets and restaurants, and promotes economical development.

-The project also involved construction of elevated roadways, new gates, an automated people mover (APM) station, an APM train and utility connecting bridge to concourse E. Concourse E will also be refurbished to include a fuel pit, more baggage handling areas and jet bridge modifications.
+The project also involved construction of elevated roadways, new gates, an automated people mover (APM) station, an APM train and utility connecting bridge to concourse E. Concourse E was also refurbished to include a fuel pit, more baggage handling areas and jet bridge modifications.

 Automated people movers (APMs), The Plane Train and SkyTrain

-The terminal's concourse F will be served by The Plane Train, Hartsfield-Jackson Atlanta International Airport's underground APM.
+The terminal's concourse F is served by The Plane Train, Hartsfield-Jackson Atlanta International Airport's underground APM.
 The extension of the APM line from concourse E required using another ten vehicles.

 Bombardier Transportation Holdings was the designer, constructor and supplier of the APM system.
 Passengers can reach the rental car centre from the terminal using a dedicated shuttle bus.
 An external elevated APM, over Interstate 85, called ATL SkyTrain, connects the terminal with the rental car facility and Georgia International Convention Center.
 The SkyTrain uses six two-car Mitsubishi Crystal Mover vehicles.